uwescience/myria-docs/myriaX.markdown

 To ingest tables that are not very large, we can send the data directly to the coordinator through the REST API.
 We discuss how to ingest larger tables XXX POINTER TO DOCUMENTATION XXX.

-    curl -i -XPOST localhost:8753/dataset -H "Content-type: application/json"  -d @./ingest_smallTable.json

 The schema of the table `smallTable`, as specified in `ingest_smallTable.json`, is:

     "columnTypes" : ["LONG_TYPE", "LONG_TYPE"],
     "columnNames" : ["col1", "col2"]

+To ingest it:

+    curl -i -XPOST localhost:8753/dataset -H "Content-type: application/json"  -d @./ingest_smallTable.json

-You may need to change the path to your source data file.
+You may need to change the path to your source data file in `ingest_smallTable.json`.

 B. Run a query.